exonum/exonum-doc/src/architecture/serialization.md

   stores serialization of a certain serializable type instance
-- **Segment pointer** is a pair of two unsigned integers: a 0-based starting position of a segment relative to the beginning of the entire serialization buffer, and the byte size of the segment
+- **Segment pointer** is a pair of two unsigned integers: a 0-based starting position of a segment relative to the beginning of the entire serialization buffer, and the byte size of the segment (or number of elements for slice)

 The segment pointer mechanism is slightly similar to the concept of heap in [memory management](https://en.wikipedia.org/wiki/Memory_management).
 Similarly